-$^{^{25}}$ As we shall see, this is no less true of America, or anywhere else.
+25 As we shall see, this is no less true of America, or anywhere else.

-Dean sends so that she can write her strategy documents that get sent up the chain of command.
+Chloe: My very brief stint as Head of Department reminded me that at the very minimum, ninety percent of the role is bullshit: Filling out the forms that the Faculty Dean sends so that she can write her strategy documents that get sent up the chain of command.
 Producing a confetti of paperwork as part of the auditing and monitoring of research activities and teaching activities.
 Producing plan after plan after five-year plan justifying why departments need to have the money and staff they already have.
 Doing bloody annual appraisals that go into a drawer never to be looked at again.
 And, in order to get these tasks done, as HoD, you ask your staff to help out.
 Bullshit proliferation.